In reversal decision Rockingham school board votes 4-3 to mandate masks

 Dan Stephens, who said he works to support kids through sports, told board members that he believes risk of serious illness for children is very low and that children should not be “muzzled against their will.’’

-Ashley Bullock, the mother of a 6-year-old daughter in a district school, said young children are at a disadvantage because they are not old enough to be vaccinated and require the protection of a mask mandate.
+Ashley Bullock, the mother of a 6-year-old daughter in an RCS school, said young children are at a disadvantage because they are not old enough to be vaccinated and require the protection of a mask mandate.

 “This mask is all the protection they have, and they can’t survive going virtual at all.
 Rockingham County is a small county, but we’ve lost a number of people ...
 My 6-year-old doesn’t deserve (to get sick).
 They have to wear masks.
 We can’t afford to have an outbreak and shut down (schools).’’